adineshreddy1/SupplyChainManagementIntoBlockchain/README.md

 A blockchain based solution which records the temperature,location,status of a shipment/consignment  and gives the details  of the consignment to Seller,Buyer and logistics. <br />

-A blockchain based system which records the temperature,location and other paramaters of a shipment/consignment during shipment.
-Depending upon our requirements for tracking   the consignment , we can keep those details into blockchain such as  location,status, time,temperature and others.
+Depending upon our requirements for tracking  the consignment , we can store those details such as location,status, time,temperature and others into blockchain.

 ## Architecture diagram :
 ![alt text](https://github.com/adineshreddy1/LogisticsIntoBlockchain/blob/master/Architeure%20diagram.png)